zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 Note:
 1.
-In 2012 I attended TechDays.
+It started when in 2012 I attended TechDays.
 Many talks were dedicated to Windows Phone 7 development and were to inspire people to develop applications.

 2.